ngchain/ngcore/docs/archive.md

 (`height`) RPC reads with an error rather than a wrong current value, and its reorgs fall back to replay.

-A `height` query is bounded to the retained range: above the chain tip is rejected (no future state), and below the origin is rejected too — a snapshot-started node (`--non-strict --snapshot`) has no recorded state before its checkpoint, so `GetOriginHeight` is the honest floor rather than guessing.
+A `height` query is bounded to what the archive can answer truthfully: above the chain tip is rejected (no future state), and below the tip the resolver requires the changesets to actually cover `(height, tip]` — checked via `changesetCovers(height+1)`.
+A height with no recorded history (a snapshot-started node below its checkpoint, or a pre-archive db not yet backfilled) is refused rather than answered with current state.
+This coverage check, not block-origin, is the honest floor.

 Upgrading a **pre-archive** db in place is handled on startup:
 `State.BackfillArchive` detects "blocks present but no changesets" on a